-Figure 7: The effect of the number of mediators L on MD-MAX-Sum's runtime: Unstructured random graphs, N = 24 agents, varying constraint density.
+Figure 6: The effect of the number of mediators L on MD-MAX-SUM's runtime: Unstructured random graphs, N = 24 agents, varying constraint density.

-7.3 Comparison of MD-Max-Sum with other algorithms
+900 6.3.
+Comparison of MD-Max-Sum with other algorithms

 In the set of experiments that we report next we compared MD-MAX-SUM against other similar-purpose algorithms.
-We used a logarithmic scale in all these experiments.
+For the runtime comparisons, we used a logarithmic scale in all these experiments.
 Unless otherwise stated, we used domains of size $|D_n| = 5$, $n \in [N]$, in these experiments.

-We used two variants of MD-MAX-Sum: one with $\gamma = 0$ (no topology privacy) and one with $\gamma = 1$ (full topology privacy).
+We used two variants of MD-MAX-SUM: one with $\gamma = 0$ (no topology privacy) and one with $\gamma = 1$ (full topology privacy).
 The runtimes of those two extreme variants provide lower and upper bounds on the runtimes of all other variants, with $0 < \gamma < 1$.
-We compared those two variants with the baseline algorithm
+We compared those two variants with the baseline algorithm MAX-SUM (no privacy) and P-MAX-SUM [22] (provides privacy, but

-MAX-SUM (no privacy) and P-MAX-SUM [42] (provides privacy, but not against coalitions).
-As shown in [42], and herein in Theorem 7, both of those privacy-preserving implementations of MAX-SUM simulate perfectly the basic MAX-SUM.
-We used in all experiments K=10 iterations in all of those algorithms, similarly to [42].
+910 not against coalitions).
+As shown in [22], and herein in Theorem 7, both of those privacy-preserving implementations of MAX-SUM simulate perfectly the basic MAX-SUM.
+We used in all experiments K = 10 iterations in all of those algorithms, similarly to [22].

-In addition, we included in our experiment the PC-SYNCBB algorithm [40, 41], which is the only other DCOP-solving algorithm that is privacy-preserving and collusion-secure.
-Recall that unlike MD-Max-Sum, PC-SyncBB is a complete algorithm; hence, it outputs the optimal solution but it is expected to be more time consuming.
+In addition, we included in our experiment the PC-SYNCBB algorithm [45, 34], which is the only other DCOP-solving algorithm that is privacy-preserving and collusion-secure.
+Recall that unlike MD-MAX-SUM, PC-SYNCBB is a complete algorithm; hence, it outputs the optimal solution but it is expected to be more time-consuming.